vpatel2018/finalProject/README.md

   - produces a folder called D2, uses neuralNetwork.py.
   - Contains a function for creating the sum of squared errors file.
   - Contains a function that creates eight hidden unit encoding files and returns a list containing names of the hidden unit encoding files created.
 It takes fileName (represents name of csv file we are going to write to), array (represents list of values we have to include when writing a new line in a csv file) and numDigitsAfterDecimalPlace (represents number of digits that should come after a decimal place for a value) as parameters.
-  -Contains a function that writes a new line to a csv file and takes into account the number of digits that should come after a decimal place for a value that is written to a csv file.
+  - Contains a function that writes a new line to a csv file and takes into account the number of digits that should come after a decimal place for a value that is written to a csv file.
 It takes fileName and array as parameters.
-  -Contains a function that computes the sum of squared error and uses predictedValues (list of predicted values)
-    expectedValues (list of expected values).
+  - Contains a function that computes the sum of squared error and uses predictedValues (list of predicted values) expectedValues (list of expected values).
 3. D2
   - folder containing files required for D2, produced by Task2.py